 Raw egg yolks require special treatment because the yolk’s gelation property causes it to thicken or gel when frozen making it almost impossible to use.
 Beat in either ⅛ teaspoon salt or 1 ½ teaspoons sugar for each ¼ cup egg yolks (4 large yolks).
 Label the container with the number of yolks, the date and whether you’ve added salt (for main dishes) or sweetener (for baking or desserts) and freeze.
 Substitute 1 tablespoon thawed egg yolk for 1 large fresh yolk.

 Like all perishable foods, eggs need to be handled carefully.
 Follow these suggestions to ensure that you handle and prepare eggs properly:

 - Always buy shell eggs that are clean.

 - Eggs are best stored out of direct sunlight at a constant temperature at or below 15 degrees Celsius.
 In the home ideally store eggs in the fridge.

 - When storing eggs in the fridge keep eggs in the carton and at a reasonable distance from other strongly flavoured/smelling foods items

 - For all perishable foods allow no more than two hours at room temperature for preparation and serving

 - Eggs should be cooked until the white is completely firm and the yolk begins to thicken

-- For best quality, use fresh eggs within the ‘Best Before’ date as stated on the carton.
-Avoid cross-contamination by washing hands, cookware, and counter-tops with hot, soapy water after preparing raw animal products, including eggs.
+- Avoid cross-contamination by washing your hands, cookware and the counter-tops with hot, soapy water after preparing any raw animal products – including eggs